Reading the station layout from a geometry file.

 Save the project

-Return to the psysmon main window and select the menu entry File->Save project.
-This will save the newly created collection geometry for later use.
+Return to the psysmon main window and select the menu entry File->Save project

 This article is licensed under a Creative Commons Attribution-ShareAlike 4.0 International license.